-->

 How To Root Aloe Vera Cuttings Without Roots

-Can you grow aloe Vera without roots from a stem cutting?
-Yes, you can cut a stem of aloe Vera and replant it to regrow new aloe plant.
+You can grow aloe Vera without roots from a stem cutting.
+Yes, you can replant the cutting to regrow new aloe plant.
 How to split and divide Aloe Vera Plant

 A broken Aloe Vera stem without roots